 At the same time, automating routine processes and activities typically improves efficiency and productivity.
 Investing in practice management technology puts you in control of essential tasks, from organising appointments to managing payments.
 There is no need to waste time rifling through documents and spreadsheets when the answer is at your fingertips.
 And that leaves you with more time and energy to devote to patients and your practice.

 The point is that it is relatively straightforward to implement systems and procedures to protect digital files, from anti-virus software and firewalls to individual passwords and device encryption.
 But if a letter, fax or email goes astray there is nothing to prevent others reading the contents.

 Perhaps a bigger obstacle to going paperless is that you need to respect the wishes of patients who prefer to receive information in writing.
 The GMC says that doctors “must give patients the information they want or need to know in a way they can understand.
 You should make sure that arrangements are made, wherever possible, to meet patients’ language and communication needs.”2

-While a wholly paperless practice may be a little way off, the technology already exists to help us move on from time-consuming administrative processes and eliminate unnecessary costs.
+While a wholly paperless practice may be a little way off, the technology already exists to help us move on from time-consuming admin processes and eliminate unnecessary costs.
 Most importantly, it will enable us to focus on delivering care in a way that suits an increasing number of patients, without compromising on data security.